-It’s no secret that as the geriatric population continues to age, the need for various elective surgeries and procedures will also increase.
+It’s no secret that as the geriatric population continues to age, the need for various elective surgery and procedures will also increase.
 From quick cataract surgery to a crucial cardiovascular operation, thousands of different categories can arise.

 While most elective surgeries aren’t performed as an emergency measure, an aging patient tends to have a much harder time recovering afterward.
 This is further exacerbated when combining any rehabilitation needed with any pre-existing conditions or health issues.